Give yourself a permission to live your own life and pay a price for living your life.

 Same was when I started my entrepreneurial journey later on.
-I had never been an entrepreneur before but by now I was used to taking risks, which to me are not risks but rather unnecessary choices we need to take to allow us move forward.
+I had never been an entrepreneur before, although I manage to close some good deals that brought us a good profit, in the past.
+But by now I was used to taking risks, which to me are not risks but rather unnecessary choices we need to take to allow us move forward.
 I knew why I chose an entrepreneurial path, what a hard work and commitment mean a how the success tastes.
 I was used to failing so I allowed myself to fail again and again.
-Failure is a chance of learn faster.
+Failure is a chance to learn faster.
 You don’t fail, you never learn, you can never succeed.
 The more you fail, the faster you learn, earn and reach your goals.

-I should have been terrified of all these challenges, but I was completely ignorant to my own limitations which might have lookes like being overconfident or arrogant.
+I should have been terrified of all these challenges, but I was completely ignorant to my own limitations which might have looked like being overconfident or arrogant.